Gauge theory for string algebroids: Moduli metric and infinitesimal Donaldson-Uhlenbeck-Yau

-Our Theorem \ref{thm:DUYinfinitesimal} can be regarded as an infinitesimal Donaldson-Uhlenbeck-Yau type theorem, relating the moduli space of solutions of the Calabi system with the Teichm\"uller space $\cL^0/\Aut_A(E)$ for string algebroids.
-This strongly suggests that--if we shift our perspective and consider the Calabi system as equations
+Our Theorem \ref{thm:DUYinfinitesimal} can be regarded as an infinitesimal Donaldson-Uhlenbeck-Yau type theorem, relating the moduli space of solutions of the Calabi system with the Teichm\"uller space $\cL^0/\Aut_{dR}(E)$ for string algebroids.
+This strongly suggests that---if we shift our perspective and consider the Calabi system as equations

-for a compact form on fixed string algebroid $Q$ along a fixed Aeppli class $\mathfrak{a} \in \Sigma_A(Q,\RR)$ (see Proposition \ref{prop:ApPicA})--the existence of solutions should be related to a stability condition in the sense of Geometric Invariant Theory.
+for a compact form $E_\RR \subset E_Q$ on a fixed string algebroid $Q$ along a fixed Aeppli class $\mathfrak{a} \in \Sigma_A(Q,\RR)$ (see Proposition \ref{prop:ApPicA})---the existence of solutions should be related to a stability condition in the sense of Geometric Invariant Theory.
 This was essentially the point of view taken in \cite{grst}.
-The precise relation with stability in our context is still unclear, as the balanced class $\mathfrak{b} \in H^{n-1,n-1}(X,\RR)$ of the solution varies in the moduli space $\cM_\ell$.
+The precise relation with stability in our context is still unclear, as the balanced class $\mathfrak{b} \in H^{n-1,n-1}_{BC}(X,\RR)$ of the solution varies in the moduli space $\cM_\ell$.
 Recall that $\mathfrak{b}$ is required to measure slope stability of the holomorphic bundle in the classical Donaldson-Uhlenbeck-Yau Theorem \cite{Don,UY} (see also \cite{lt}).
 The conjectural stability condition which characterizes the existence of solutions of \eqref{eq:CalabilQLW} should be for pairs given by string algebroid $Q$ of Bott-Chern type equipped with a `complexified Aeppli class' (see Appendix \ref{sec:moduliapp}).
-It must be closely related to the properties of the \emph{integral of the moment map} $\mu_\ell$ for compact forms in a fixed Aeppli class, given by the $\ell$-dilaton functional (cf. \cite{grst})
+It must be closely related to the properties of the \emph{integral of the moment map} $\mu_\ell$ for compact forms in a fixed Aeppli class, given by the $\ell$-dilaton functional (cf. \cite{grst}).
 We speculate that there is a relation between this new form of stability and the conjectural inequality \eqref{eq:ineqmoduli}.
 This may lead to an obstruction to the global existence which goes beyond the slope stability of the bundle and the balanced property of the manifold (cf. \cite{Yau2}).